Pet315/conference_site/README.md

 # conference_site
 Using Bootstrap, PHP, MySQL, JS
 <br><br>Pages:
-- Page with a list of all conferences
+- Home page.
+List of all conferences
-- Conference details page
+- Page with details of the conference
-- Conference Edit Page
+- 'Edit conference' page
-- Conference creation page
+- 'Create conference' page